bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 ### [Search topics](#search-topics)

 Find topics via various criteria.
 Results are sorted by best match.
 This method returns up to 100 results [per page](https://docs.github.com/rest/overview/resources-in-the-rest-api#pagination).
-See “[Searching topics](https://help.github.com/articles/searching-topics/)” for a detailed list of qualifiers.
+See "[Searching topics](https://help.github.com/articles/searching-topics/)” for a detailed list of qualifiers.

 When searching for topics, you can get text match metadata for the topic’s **short\_description**, **description**, **name**, or **display\_name** field when you pass the `text-match` media type.
 For more details about how to receive highlighted search results, see [Text match metadata](https://docs.github.com/rest/reference/search#text-match-metadata).